sitevision/envision/packages/envision-docs/src/pages/components/select.md

 -  `addOptions(data)`

    -  Adds an available option, or array of options.
 If it already exists, nothing will happen.
 Note: this does not refresh the options list dropdown (use refreshOptions() for that).

--  `setOptions(data)`

-   -  Clear all selected items and replace all options with new data.

 -  `getOption(value)`